 If you have ever had a major surgery, you know there is a lot more involved than showing up at the hospital on time.
 Before a major medical procedure, your doctor does tests and helps you prepare for surgery.
 The time you spend with your doctor after surgery can be just as important.
 Your doctor monitors healing and watches for infection.
 You may also need special nursing care or therapy after a surgery.

 If you are thinking about traveling overseas for a procedure, it is important to think about how you will manage care both before and after surgery.
 The American College of Surgeons recommends getting a complete set of your medical records before returning home.
-The American Society of Plastic Surgeons also urges that patients should determine if they will have insurance coverage in case there are complications that result from an overseas surgery.
+Patients should also determine if they will have insurance coverage in case there are complications that result from an overseas surgery.
 Should you have complications and need to seek help after returning home, you will want to make sure that your doctor knows the details of your recent care.

 If you are being treated in the Unites States, you have legal protection should something go wrong and your doctor can be proved to be at fault.
 You may not have the same protections in a foreign country.

 When seeking medical care overseas, there is a lot more to think about than cost.
 Communication with an overseas medical team might be difficult due to language differences.
 Also, religious or ethical differences might complicate certain issues, like taking extreme measures to save a life or deciding to remove a limb.
 If you choose an overseas hospital, be sure you know their stance on issues like these.